Using a snap press is about a gajillion times easier than hammering them in, sewing snaps in, or using those hand powered snap wrench things. Gross!

-The stud attachment rod can ONLY hold in the stud piece.
-The socket attachment rod can ONLY hold in the socket plastic piece. ** The trick is you have to think about how you're laying/lying the fabric/bag/pocket/whatever on the press ---so that from the outside you only visualize the smooth shiny portion, and the socket/stud combo combine to form a love union.
+** The trick is you have to think about how you're laying/lying the fabric/bag/pocket/whatever on the press ---so that from the outside you only visualize the smooth shiny portion, and the socket/stud combo combine to form a love union.

 Watch the video to enhance this description.

 You need two shiny smooth pieces, 1 stud, 1 socket for a single snap.
 They are sold together most times, in your choice of size.
 I prefer size 20 snaps-they look nice and are substantial.

 I buy them in packs of 500.
 They go fast once you get hooked.

 You do want some thickness to whatever you're attaching a snap to.
 A single layer of quilting cotton is NOT GOING TO WORK.
 Add interfacing, foam, or batting to the project.
 Use fleece, canvas with interfacing, or denim on its own.
 I would suggest practicing on a scrap pieces first to make sure the pointy bit has enough to grab on to.